Hybrid Cloud is Good. Hybrid IT is Better

 Building a hybrid IT model is easier than you think.

-Think of public cloud, private cloud, dedicated hosting, and colo services as the building blocks of a hybrid IT.
+Think of public cloud, private cloud, dedicated hosting, and colocation services as the building blocks of a hybrid IT.
 There are an endless number of ways to fit those blocks together.
 It all depends on what your needs are.

 At the end of the day, ‘hybrid’ anything is signalling that you’ll need to manage multiple environments.
 Hybrid cloud means you’ll have to manage both a public cloud environment and a private one.
 Hybrid IT means you’ll be managing traditional hosting options too.